 Email Coach Capron at Jon_Capron@baylor.edu

-Last season during the outdoor track season, Capron had three athletes (Robert Dutton, Kiana Hawn and Antwuan Musgrove) earn All-Big 12 honors in the 400-meter hurdles.
+During the 2016 outdoor track season, Capron had three athletes (Robert Dutton, Kiana Hawn and Antwuan Musgrove) earn All-Big 12 honors in the 400-meter hurdles.
 He guided Hawn to a spot in the NCAA Championships, the sixth-fastest time in school history (57.48) at the Texas Relays and event titles at both the Ricardo Romo Invitational and the Michael Johnson Invitational.
 Indoors, Capron's men's distance relay squad secured All-Big 12 honors as well.

-During the 2015 cross country season, Capron's men's squad tallied its best NCAA South Central Regional finish since 2010 by placing sixth.
+During the 2015 cross country season, Capron's men's squad finished sixth at the NCAA South Central Regional.
 Capron helped senior JR Hardy finish one spot out of All-Region honors, while coaching three underclassmen to scoring finishes at that meet.
 At the Big 12 Championship, the Bears were seventh to give them four-straight years of finishing seventh or better at the conference meet.